Chuck Knoblauch: Early life

 Born in Houston, Texas, Knoblauch came from a baseball family, as his uncle Eddie Knoblauch and father Ray Knoblauch played and managed in the minor leagues between the late 1930s and mid-1950s.
-Knoblauch played for the Bellaire High School baseball team, which also produced many other former major leaguers, including Chris Young and Jose Cruz, Jr. Knoblauch missed his senior season (1986) due to a broken leg, but he cheered from the bench as the team won the state championship.
+Knoblauch played for the Bellaire High School baseball team, which also produced many other former major leaguers, including Chris Young and José Cruz Jr. Knoblauch missed his senior season (1986) due to a broken leg, but he cheered from the bench as the team won the state championship.

 The Philadelphia Phillies selected Knoblauch in the 18th round of the 1986 amateur draft, but he did not sign.
 He attended Texas A&M University and played college baseball for the Texas A&M Aggies, where he was a second-team All-American.
 He later played on the 1989 team that finished the season with 58 wins, the highest total in school history.

 In 1988, Knoblauch played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League (CCBL), and received the league's Outstanding Pro Prospect award.
 In 2001, he was inducted into the CCBL Hall of Fame.